 1. X – Reject an image

-After importing images into the library, you want to keep only good ones, and images that are. not good or you simply don’t want to keep, you can delete from Lightroom.
-In this case, press X and Lightroom will reject that image.
+After importing images into the library, you want to keep only good ones, and images that are. not good or you simply don’t want to keep, you can delete them from Lightroom.
+For this press X and Lightroom will reject that image.
 You will notice the image will get grey and you will find a small flag with x on it.

 If you reject some photo by mistake, do not worry.
 You can always un-reject the image.
 Go to the Library mode, from the tool bar (the panel below the image), you can see 2 little flags there, to un-reject it, click on the one with a cross.